 This year, I tried three variations on making roasted pumpkin seeds.

-Oven roasted after boiling the seeds.
+Oven roasted pumpkin seeds.

 Which was the tastiest, easiest and fastest method?
 Which method would become our family’s go to method for all eternity?

 Oh, the suspense…

 First, there’s getting the pumpkin seeds out of the pumpkin.
 Messy, but not hard.
 Basically, open the pumpkin and pick out the seeds.
 And yes, you can also do this with other squash seeds.

 Then there’s rinsing the seeds to get off the gunky bits.
 Some people actually like added flavor of the gunky bits, not my family.